aptpath/clj-ioc/README.md

 any other external service that may not be available or convenient in the development, testing, and/or continuous integration (CI) environments.

+## Performance

+The IOC function resolution occurs only during initial registration and any subsequent namespace changes.
+Each IOC call to the functions are simple `apply` on the resolved functions with the arguments (if any).

+Some approaches do function resolutions dynamically (on every call) which is resource-intensive and unnecessary.

 ## Usage

 ### Dependencies